sindhusweety/alarm-clock-cli/README.md

 ## Features

 - Set alarms with an optional label
-- List all scheduled alarms
+- List all scheduled alarms in sorted order
-- Cancel alarms by time
+- Cancel alarms by time by disabling
+- Delete alarm or alarms
 - Live daemon mode that watches and triggers alarms
 - Terminal bell notification when alarm fires
 - Duplicate alarm prevention
 - Alarms persist between sessions (stored in `alarms.json`)
+- Snooze alarm for every 5 mins

 ## Requirements